 In an attempt to derail Jackson’s hand-picked successor, Martin Van Buren, from winning the White House in 1836, the Whigs picked three regional leaders, including Harrison, in an attempt to divide the Electoral College.
-Harrison finished second to the victorious Van Buren.
+Harrison finished second to Van Buren.

 The 1840 Whig convention saw the party unite behind Harrison after Clay failed to gain enough popular support to be a viable candidate.

 The second contest between Harrison and Martin Van Buren was nasty, prolonged, and full of gamesmanship.
 It also featured stump speeches, smear campaigns, and dirty tactics.
 In the election of 1840, the Van Buren camp, knowing their candidate had been president during an economic depression, focused their campaign on attacking Harrison’s character (who called him Martin Van Ruin among other things).
 One Democratic newspaper printed the following quote about Harrison: “Give him a barrel of hard cider and settle a pension of two thousand a year on him, and take my word for it, he will sit the remainder of his days in his log cabin.”

 The image of Harrison as a hard-cider-drinking frontiersman was campaign gold for the Whigs.
 As it turned out, many Americans saw those attributes as positive character traits as part of their appeal to the “common man”, and the Democrats' smear tactic became one of the worst campaign mistakes made in a presidential election.

 The united Whigs used campaign slogans, music, and mass rallies (with lots of whiskey and hard cider) to get out the vote for Harrison.
 Harrison also took the unusual step of actually going out on the campaign trail.
 He took part in the new practice of stump speeches, where he spoke in front of mass audiences.